 Today, arrive in Dubrovnik, Croatia.
-After you are met and transferred to your hotel, you'll enjoy an orientation walk and a Welcome Drink with your fellow travelers and Trip Leader.
+After you are met and transferred to your hotel, you'll enjoy a Welcome Drink with your fellow travelers and Trip Leader.
 You'll also meet those who traveled on our optional Tirana, Albania extension.
-We'll enjoy dinner together this evening.
+Then, we'll enjoy dinner together this evening at a local restaurant.

-After breakfast, we'll take a city bus to the gates of Dubrovnik's Old Town, Croatia's crowning jewel.
+After breakfast, we'll have an orientation walk to get familiar with our surroundings.
+Then, we'll take a city bus to the gates of Dubrovnik's Old Town, Croatia's crowning jewel.
 Situated on a rocky spur at the country's southernmost tip, Dubrovnik is renowned for its medieval walls and historic monuments.
 Today, Dubrovnik's character reflects its storied past as an independent city-state that rivaled Venice.
 Also known by its Latin name, Ragusa, this was a fortress city that served as the base for a fleet of ships that carried trade between much of Europe and the Middle East.
 The city-state's period of autonomy extended from 1358 to 1808 and endowed it with a wealth of historic architecture.

 In spite of heavy damage sustained during the breakup of Yugoslavia in the early 1990s, the city has regained its former splendor with the help of UNESCO (OAT contributed to the restoration of Dubrovnik's main promenade, the Placa, through a donation from Grand Circle Foundation).
 Our walking tour includes visits to the fortified town center, where we'll see the 15th-century Rector's Palace and an early 14th-century Franciscan Monastery that is home to one of Europe's oldest pharmacies.
 Our tour also features an opportunity to join an elective hike atop the city's ancient ramparts (a little over a mile in length), where you can enjoy breathtaking views of the rooftops of Old Town and out into the blue Adriatic.